Idabel, Oklahoma

-Idabel is a city in and county seat of McCurtain County, Oklahoma, United States.
-The population was 7,010 at the 2010 census.
-It is located in the southeast corner of Oklahoma, a tourist area known as Choctaw Country.
+Idabel is a city in and the county seat of McCurtain County, Oklahoma, United States.
+The population was 6,961 at the 2020 census.
+It is in Oklahoma's southeast corner, a tourist region known as Choctaw Country.

 History

-Idabel was established in 1902 by the Arkansas and Choctaw Railway (later part of the St. Louis and San Francisco Railway, the line now being operated by the Kiamichi Railroad).
-The city was first named Purnell, after Isaac Purnell, a railroad official.
-When postal officials rejected that designation, the name was changed to Mitchell, honoring another railroad company officer.
-Postal officials also rejected because another post office of that name existed elsewhere in the territory.
-They named the post office Bokhoma (a Choctaw word meaning Red River), which opened December 15, 1902.
+Idabel was established in 1902 as a station by the Arkansas and Choctaw Railway.
+(This was later part of the St. Louis and San Francisco Railway, and the line is now operated by the Kiamichi Railroad).

+The city was first named "Purnell", after Isaac Purnell, a railroad official.
+When postal officials rejected that designation, the name was changed to "Mitchell", honoring another railroad company officer.
+Postal officials rejected that name because another post office of the same name already existed elsewhere in the territory.
+They named the post office Bokhoma (a Choctaw word meaning Red River); it opened December 15, 1902.

 Railroad officials then chose the name Idabel, a compound of the names of Isaac Purnell's two daughters, Ida and Bell.
-The post office was then renamed Idabel.
+The post office was renamed as Idabel.

-At the time of its founding, Idabel was located in Bok Tuklo County, a part of the Apukshunubbee District of the Choctaw Nation.
+At the time of its founding, Idabel was located in Bok Tuklo County, a part of the Apukshunubbee District of the Choctaw Nation, within what was known as Indian Territory.

-For its first four years, Idabel local government was the responsibility of the Choctaw tribe for the Indians themselves.
-The national government was responsible for enforcing the law among non-Choctaws.
+For the first four years, Idabel local government was conducted by the Choctaw tribe for its people.
+The federal government had legal jurisdiction in most matters over non-Choctaws.
 In 1906, the citizens elected their first mayor and established a mayor-council form of government.

 At the time of statehood, November 16, 1907, the town was designated as the county seat of McCurtain County.
 A census in that year reported 726 residents.
 By 1910, the population had grown to 1,493.
 In 1920, there were 3,617 residents, but the number fell to 2,581 in 1930.
 Growth resumed by the end of the Great Depression in the late 1930s.

+The death of Henry Lee Johnson in 1980 resulted in a riot in the town that resulted in two deaths.

-Idabel residents elected their first African American mayor in April 2019, mayor Craig Young.
+Idabel residents elected their first African-American mayor in April 2019, mayor Craig Young.